Adetoun Ogunsheye

-Chief Felicia Adetowun Omolara Ogunsheye (née Banjo; born 5 December 1926) is the first female professor in Nigeria.
-She was a professor of library and information science at the University of Ibadan.
+Felicia Adetowun Omolara Ogunsheye (née Banjo; born 5 December 1926) is a Nigerian academic.
+The first female professor in Nigeria, she served as a professor of library and information science at the University of Ibadan.

 Early life and education

 Adetowun Ogunsheye was born on 5 December 1926 in Benin City, Edo State.
 She is the elder sister of Lieutenant Colonel Victor Banjo and Ademola Banjo.
 She had her secondary education at Queens College, before becoming the only female student to attend Yaba Higher School, now Yaba College of Technology, in 1946.
 In 1948, she received her diploma, becoming the first woman to graduate from the school.
 She attended University College Ibadan, then went on to Newnham College, Cambridge University, UK, to study Geography on scholarship, earning BA and MA degrees in 1952 and 1956, respectively; she became the first Nigerian woman there.
 She earned another master's degree in Library Science from Simmons College, Massachusetts, USA, in 1962.

 She established the Abadina Media Resource Centre Library of the University of Ibadan.
 In 1973, she became a professor at the University of Ibadan.
 Between 1977 and 1979, she was appointed as the dean of faculty of education at the same university.
 She was the first woman to become a dean in any Nigerian university.
 She served as a consultant to various organisations including the International Federation of Library Associations and Institutions (lFLA); UNESCO; International Association of School Librarianship (IASL); the International Federation of Documentalists (FID); the British Council and the World Bank.